A Doctor mentioned today he does not want to use cloud EMR.

 I have seen too many cloud EMR vendors holding doctors’ data hostage and demanding a large sum of money if the doctor wants to switch their EMR system.

 What should you do?

-Don’t jump from frying pan to fire.
-If you think cloud systems are a problem with your data, client server systems are even worse – unless you spend a lot of resources managing the infrastructure internally.
+Don’t jump from the frying pan to the fire.
+If you think cloud systems are a problem with your data, client-server systems are even worse – unless you spend a lot of resources managing the infrastructure internally.